It’s almost impossible to go wrong with crackling, savory fried chicken.

 4. KD’S KETTERING BBQ

 More succulent broasted chicken awaits at the Kettering destination.
 Pair it with sweet potato casserole and some hot bacon slaw and you will be making a plan for a return visit in your mind as you feast.
-The fried whitefish and deep fried oysters are also worth seeking out.
+The restaurant is open for curbside pickup only.

 Location: 3911 Marshall Road, Dayton